The "smell" center of a dog's brain is 40 times larger than yours.

 Dogs dream like people.

 If you've ever noticed your pooch twitching in her sleep, this probably means she's dreaming.
 Researchers found that dogs have similar sleep patterns and brain activity as humans, and that small breeds tend to dream more than large ones.
 Psychology Today suggests they're probably imagining familiar activities like playing outside or chasing their tail.
-These are the secrets your dog knows about you.
+This is what your favorite dog breed says about your personality.

 Dogs are as smart as a two-year-old baby.

 According to canine researcher and author Stanley Coren, your toddler and pup are about on par when it comes to brains.
 He also explained that man's best friend can count, understand over 150 words, and even trick people or other dogs to get treats.
 Intelligence varies based on breed—Border collies are the smartest.
-Watch out for these common signs that your dog is sick.
+These are the secrets your dog knows about you.

 Dogs only mate twice a year.